A very talented and musically gifted pianist with intelligence and great technique

 A unique soft and gentle sound

 Osip Nikiforov is a Russian pianist, who studied under the tutelage of the world-renowned pianist Yefim Bronfman at Manhattan School of Music and Jon Kimura Parker at Rice University.
 He is also a Third prize winner of 2016 San Antonio International Piano Competition.

-Born in the city of Abakan in Siberia to the family of musicians, Osip started studying piano with his father at age 6.
+Born in the city of Abakan in Siberia to a family of musicians, Osip started studying piano with his father at age 6.
 While still living in Russia, Osip has participated and won numerous awards in national and international competitions, such as the Gold Medal at the Delphic Games in 2006 in Astana, Kazakhstan, and Third Prize at 2008 1st International e-Piano Junior Competition in Minnesota, where at the age of fourteen he shared the prize with Jan Lisiecki.
 A few weeks later, he was the winner of Dorothy McKenzie Award in New York City at the International Keyboard Institute and Festival Competition.
 At just 14 years of age, Osip performed Beethoven Concerto #3 with Minnesota Orchestra.